Angoon bombardment: Aftermath

+Apology

+In 2024, the US Navy announced that there would be two apologies for wrongful military action, in Kake and in Angoon.
+Navy Environmental Public Affairs Specialist Julianne Leinenveber stated, “The pain and suffering inflicted upon the Tlingit people warrants this long overdue apology,” and “The Navy will be issuing this apology because it is the right thing to do, regardless of how much time has passed since these tragic events transpired.”

+Rear Admiral Mark Sucato delivered the Navy's formal apology on October 26, 2024—the 142nd anniversary of the bombardment—at a ku.éex’ (potlach) ceremony in Angoon.
+This gathering marked the end of the Angoon community's period of mourning for the attack.
+The ceremony was attended by community members, Navy representatives, and US Senators Lisa Murkowski and Dan Sullivan, who had helped advocate for the apology.

 Beaver Canoe

 The only canoe known to have survived the bombardment was away from the village at the time.
 The canoe was used extensively that winter for hunting, fishing, and gathering supplies.
 The canoe holds special importance, as many of the people who survived the ordeal would not have survived without it.
 When the canoe was no longer seaworthy, the vessel was ceremonially cremated, but the beaver carving from the prow was kept as a reminder.